-The Vermont Student Assistance Corporation is a non-profit company trying to help make college dreams a reality for Vermonters of all ages.
+The Vermont Student Assistance Corporation (VSAC) is a non-profit company who says that they're trying to help make college dreams a reality for Vermonters of all ages.

 Founded in 1965, VSAC serviced federal student loans until August 2016, when they decided to discontinue their servicing contract with the federal government.
 At that point, all federal loans were transferred to Nelnet.